intel/QAT-ZSTD-Plugin/README.md

 ```

 In order to get a better performance, increasing the number of threads with `-t` is a better way.
 The number of dc instances provided by Intel® QAT needs to be increased while increasing test threads, it can be increased by modifying the `NumberDcInstances` in `/etc/4xxx_devx.conf`.
 Note that the test threads number should not exceed the number of dc instances, as this ensures that each test thread can obtain a dc instance.
-For more Intel® QAT configuration information, please refer to [Intel® QuickAssist Technology Software for Linux* - Programmer's Guide][7] chapter 5.
+For more Intel® QAT configuration information, please refer to [Intel® QuickAssist Technology Software for Linux* - Programmer's Guide][7].
 An example usage of benchmark tool with [Silesia compression corpus][9]:

+Silesia is standard lossless data compression corpora.

 ```bash
    ./benchmark -m1 -l100 -c64K -t64 -E2 Silesia